squidfunk/mkdocs-material/docs/getting-started.md

 choco install mkdocs-material
 ```

-Note that this is an [unofficial package][10] of Material for MkDocs, so please
+As this is an [unofficial package][10] of Material for MkDocs, please understand
-understand that the maintainers cannot provide any support for when using this
+that the maintainers cannot provide any support for when using this method.
-method.

   [9]: https://chocolatey.org
   [10]: https://chocolatey.org/packages/mkdocs-material